kimmosher/PM/README.md

 Personal Manager

-Includes a simple console app and a GUI version Includes a task manager, calculator, calendar and a notepad.
+Includes a simple console app and a GUI version  ---
+Includes a task manager, calculator, calendar, money manager, games and a notepad.